NateRebello/Toohak/project-frontend/README.md

     ```sh
     ./run_frontend.sh 49153 3000
     ```
-4. Open your browser (e.g. google chrome or firefox) at the URL `http://localhost:3000`
+4. Open your browser at the URL `http://localhost:3000`

 ## Changing Ports